amlloren/Pharma-Spending-by-Countries/README.md

 | What is the total number of observations in the dataset? | There are 1036 observations in this data set |
 | What is the total number of possible observations? | There are 1,692 possible observations |
 | How many values are missing? | There are 656 missing values |

+**The supporting python code can be viewed in the 2_summarizations.ipynb file in our repo.**

 ## Data Cleaning and Handling Missing Values